husainnk/Carry-less-Multilplication/README.md

-Contents of the this Repo
+## Contents of this Repo

 1) Patch

-	generators_rocket-chip--carry-less-in-scie.patch [ Changes in Rocket Core for CLMUL Support ] riscv-binutils_clmul_support.patch [ Compiler Changes ]
+	generators_rocket-chip--carry-less-in-scie.patch [ Changes in Rocket Core for CLMUL Support ]

+	riscv-binutils_clmul_support.patch [ Compiler Changes ]

 2) clmul.c  - Test file that executes clmul instruction on two operands.
 Contains both H/W and S/W implementation.

-3) AES_Examples - AES examples that uses.
+3) AES_Examples - AES examples that uses new clmul instruction

-	build.sh  - Run this program to compile AES test programs.
+	build.sh  - Run this script to compile AES test programs.
 Both H/W and S/W implementations will be created seperately.